-Basis of Design: ATW/Bosch – “The Doberman”.
+Basis of Design: AMSECO #SSX-52SB.
 Substitutions: Permitted.

+Alternate Manufacture: ADI/WBox #OE-SRNSTROBT.

+Substitutions: Permitted.

 Key operated “reset” stations for all door alarms shall be keyed alike and shall be wall mounted top at 60 inches AFF, adjacent to the door.

 Basis of Design: Alarm Controls #KA105A.

-Due to the capacity of the lock power supply, alarm and visual indications shall operate continuously for no more than (45) seconds.
-The visual/audible alarm shall be field adjusted to operate (30) seconds, if not reset.
+Due to the capacity of the lock power supply, alarm and visual indications shall operate continuously for no more than 45 seconds.
+The visual/audible alarm shall be field adjusted to operate 30 seconds, if not reset.

 Door Release Pushbutton